odriverobotics/ODrive/Firmware/README.md

  - `USB_PROTOCOL_NONE`: Ignore USB communication

 __GPIO 1,2 pins__:
+Note that UART is only supported on ODrive v3.3 and higher.
  - `UART_PROTOCOL_NATIVE`: Use the native protocol (see notes above).
  - `UART_PROTOCOL_LEGACY`: Use the human-readable legacy protocol Use this option if you control the ODrive with an Arduino.
 The ODrive Arduino library is not yet updated to the native protocol.